-Every film begins with a story, and storytelling in the filmmaking process is the essence of the New York State Writers Institute’s Albany Film Festival.
+Every film begins with a story and storytelling in the filmmaking process is the essence of the New York State Writers Institute’s Albany Film Festival.

+The fourth annual Albany Film Festival will be held on Saturday, April 6, 2024.
+This community event will draw thousands of film lovers of all ages and help to highlight the work of alumni, local/regional filmmakers, and student filmmakers from across the Capital Region.
 This annual spring event is a natural outgrowth of the Writers Institute’s mission to be one of the nation’s preeminent literary presenting organizations.
 We host filmmakers and screen films that explore the craft of diverse storytelling in cinema, foster a deeper understanding of social justice and celebrate the human experience in all its dimensions.

 Full-length and short film screenings of new work from aspiring student filmmakers to acclaimed directors will be shown, along with conversations and Q&As that encourage audience participation.
 Classic films will also be part of the Festival, augmenting the Writers Institute’s long-running and highly regarded Classic Film Series.

 The forum for the Festival is the University at Albany, an academic institution that is one of the most diverse public research universities in the country, with over 16,000 undergraduate and graduate students.